Altiimax/DevWebProject/doc/Specifications.md

 2. Only private persons can be group-creators or group-members (no company or state-controlled entities are allowed).

 3. People can only ask to join public groups that are within a certain range (km) of their own town.
-The range should be automatically adjusted in function of the town's population density.
+The range should be automatically adjusted according to the town's population density.

 4. A member can only be in 5 different public groups simultaneously.

 5. The website should only be focused on tools. (not cars, toys, ...)

-6. Paymement is not managed by the website. (maybe later)
+6. Payments is not managed by the website. (maybe later)

 7. A user-rating should be included (stars mandatory, comments optional)